aelassas/aelassas/README.md

 ##### MY BOOKS

-These eBooks were previously paid, but now I offer them for free.
-Enjoy your reading!
+These books were once available for purchase, but I now offer them for free so that everyone can benefit from their insights.
+Feel free to download, read, and reflect on the ideas presented.
+I hope they provide you with knowledge and inspiration!

-* [Light of Truth (Free eBook - English)](https://aelassas.github.io/books/949812_LCL_LIV_EN.pdf): In this book, I delve into various philosophies and religions, exploring different theories on the origins of the universe.
-I offer a reflective and thoughtful perspective on creation and belief systems, encouraging readers to consider and reflect these fundamental questions.
+* **[Light of Truth (English - PDF)](https://aelassas.github.io/books/949812_LCL_LIV_EN.pdf)**: This book takes an in-depth look at different worldviews and perspectives, examining various theories about the origins of the universe and the nature of existence.
+Through logical reasoning and analysis, it offers a compelling perspective on creation and the purpose of life, encouraging readers to reflect on profound and essential questions.

-* [Lumières de Vérités (eBook Gratuit - Français)](https://aelassas.github.io/books/949812_LCL_LIV_FR.pdf): Dans ce livre, j'explore diverses philosophies et religions, en examinant différentes théories sur les origines de l'univers.
-J'offre une perspective réfléchie et approfondie sur la création et les systèmes de croyances, encourageant les lecteurs à considérer et à réfléchir sur ces questions fondamentales.
+* **[Lumières de Vérités (Français - PDF)](https://aelassas.github.io/books/949812_LCL_LIV_FR.pdf)**: Ce livre explore différentes conceptions du monde en analysant les théories sur l'origine de l'univers et la nature de l'existence.
+Grâce à une approche logique et approfondie, il propose une réflexion stimulante sur la création et le but de la vie, incitant les lecteurs à méditer sur les grandes questions de l'existence.

+📖 **Download now and start your journey of discovery!**

 ##### GOOD READS